NeggFriedRice/NeggFriedRice/README.md

 ## Hello there, I'm Tom! 🤖 | thomasloo.dev

 Thanks for stopping by!
-I'm an aspiring Full Stack Web Developer based in Melbourne..
+I'm an aspiring Full Stack Web Developer based in Melbourne.

 For a more interactive experience, feel free to hop over to my portfolio [here](https://thomasloo.dev/).